Nine ways to secure team participation in process improvement

 To maintain interest among users, it’s important to give recognition where recognition is due.
 That can mean instituting easy-to-run acknowledgements like the user of the month, the most innovative improvement suggestion, or the process of the week.

 Some companies have set up a Heroes and Villains (top users versus infrequent users) leaderboard.
-Others do regular announcements of their new Certified Process Champions to the rest of the organization.
+Others do regular announcements of their newly certified process champions to the rest of the organization.

 3. Upskill your employees

 Ensure that workers have proper training, ongoing support, and the resources they need to get involved with continuous improvement initiatives.